 Vision is usually considered to be the dominant human sense, and light is the source of vision.
 For developing young children, the quantity, quality, and variety of light will shape their experiences and understanding of the world around them.
 In the design of child care space, where light comes from and how it is controlled can have a significant impact on the quality of the environment.
 Classrooms and other activity areas in the center should incorporate a range of natural and artificial light from a variety of sources, and seek to maximize the number of windows between spaces and to the outdoors.
 Individual classrooms should have the ability to control their own light, ideally with a dimmer switch.
-Details on lighting sources and strategies can be found on page 35 of this guide.
+Details on lighting sources and strategies can be found on page 37 of this guide.

-7. DON'T FORGET ABOUT ACOUSTICS
+DON'T FORGET ABOUT ACOUSTICS

 Anyone who has spent time in a child care center filled with young children realizes that acoustics are a critical consideration in designing the space.
 While architects love the dramatic effect of large spaces and high ceilings, these features can result in an overwhelming noise level when filled with groups of children engaged in activities.
 High ceilings may be appropriate for certain spaces within a center, such as large gross motor rooms, but must be designed to properly address noise levels.
 It is also important to consider the adjacencies of potentially noisy areas.
-For example, an infant room would not ideally be located next to an indoor gross motor area, and loud mechanical rooms should not be next to children's classrooms.
-Finally, make sure that if spaces are shared between classrooms, such as bathrooms or changing areas, there is a sufficient sound buffer between the classrooms.
+For example, an infant room would not ideally be located next to an indoor gross motor area and loud mechanical rooms should not be next to children's classrooms.
+Finally, make sure that if spaces such as bathrooms or changing areas are shared between classrooms, there is a sufficient sound buffer between the classrooms.
+Details on acoustics can be found on page 44 of this guide.

-8. PLAN FOR INTENSE PLUMBING NEEDS
+PLAN FOR INTENSE PLUMBING NEEDS